xHarshit/AI-Email-Sender/README.md

 # ✉️ AI Email Sender

-A full-stack AI-powered email generation and sending web application.
+A complete web application that uses AI to generate and send professional emails effortlessly.

 ---